kunaal0l/barrel_shifter/README.md

 - Team expertise
 - Performance constraints

 As circuits grow in complexity, the benefits of behavioral modeling typically outweigh the perceived advantages of low-level dataflow control.
-Trust your synthesis tools, write clear and maintainable code, and focus on solving the bigger design challenges.
+Modern synthesis tools should be trusted, code should be clear and maintainable, and focus should be on solving the bigger design challenges.

 ---

-Thank u
+## Author's Note

+This README documents the design decisions behind implementing barrel shifters using different Verilog modeling approaches.
+The comparison between dataflow and behavioral implementations demonstrates practical engineering trade-offs in digital design.

+*Happy coding! 🚀*